Water Cooler Dungog

 However, you should keep in mind that coffee and tea have a slight diuretic effect, so that a cup of coffee does not provide the same amount of water as a glass of water.
 That effect is much greater with alcohol; the moisture loss that causes (multiple glasses) alcohol must be compensated by drinking more water.
 Soft drinks, milk and fruit juice may be suitable for our water supply, they also contain calories.
 An excess of these drinks therefore entails other health risks.
 Coffee has a slight diuretic effect, so that a cup of coffee does not provide the same amount of water as a glass of water.

 Calculate how much water you should drink.
 Drinking too little water has several important unwanted effects for the body and mind:

 A greater risk of health problems.

 Every system in our body depends on water.
+Great tasting water from your Water Cooler Dungog.
 For example, water rinses the toxins away from vital organs and carries nutrients to the cells.
 It helps the brain and the kidneys to function properly and improves the immune system.
 A first consequence of a lack of water is dehydration.
 Symptoms are thirsty, dry or sticky mouth, tongue, lips or skin and light headache.
 Severe dehydration symptoms include lethargy, dizziness, bladder problems, confusion and pain in the chest area.
 Older people and young children are at greater risk of dehydration.
 Several studies have shown a link between drinking more water and a reduced risk of heart attack, kidney stones, colon cancer and bladder cancer.

 7 Ways to influence your energy intake.
 Drinking plenty of water increases your body's ability to burn fat.
 A study in the journal Journal of Clinical Endocrinology and Metabolism showed that drinking half a liter of water increased the metabolism in healthy men and women by 30 percent.